Groundbreaking of the Casper Wyoming Temple

 The Casper Wyoming Temple was announced April 4, 2021, by Church President Russell M. Nelson.
 The groundbreaking and site dedication were held on Oct.
 9, 2021, and presided over by Elder S. Gifford Nielsen, North America Central Area president.

 After a public open house from Aug.
 29 to Sept.
-14, 2024, the Casper Wyoming Temple will be dedicated Nov.
+14, 2024, the Casper Wyoming Temple was dedicated Nov.
 24, 2024, by Elder Quentin L. Cook of the Quorum of the Twelve Apostles.

 Architecture and Design of the Casper Wyoming Temple

-The Casper Wyoming Temple is a single-story building of approximately 10,000 square feet.
+The Casper Wyoming Temple is a single-story building of 9,950 square feet.
 It features a steel-framed modular structure, built similar to the modular construction first used by the Church with its Helena Montana Temple, which was dedicated in June 2023.
 The exterior is a cladding of glass-fiber reinforced concrete.

 The design motifs through the interior are based on the stylized versions of the Indian paintbrush — Wyoming’s state flower — and the sagebrush, both native to Casper and the surrounding area.
 Floor coverings include green carpet tile in the instruction room, cream wool area rugs in the celestial and sealing rooms, and red, green and tan decorative rugs in the entry and waiting area.
 Porcelain in the Timeless Marfil color is used in the interior, with granite in the color of Coast Green in the baptistry.